Diagnostic Journey Late-onset Pompe Disease

 THE DIAGNOSTIC JOURNEY

 Getting diagnosed with Pompe disease can be a long and complicated process.
-It often involves visiting several different doctors and having a variety of tests because symptoms affect many areas of the body.
-Usually doctors need to first rule out other more common disorders that share similar symptoms with Pompe disease.
+It often involves visiting several different healthcare providers and having a variety of tests because symptoms affect many areas of the body.
+Usually healthcare providers need to first rule out other more common disorders that share similar symptoms with Pompe disease.

-Here are some tests that your doctor may perform if it is suspected that you have Pompe disease.
+Here are some tests that your healthcare provider may perform if it is suspected that you have Pompe disease.